Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Overview of results and techniques

 For the special case of graphic matroid MLOP on cactus graphs\footnote{A graph $G$ is a cactus graph if every maximal 2-connected subgraph of $G$ is a cycle or an edge. }, we show that an optimal MLOP ordering can be found by fixing any spanning tree of the cactus graph.
-To find an ordering of the edges of the spanning tree, we show that a greedy ordering on the cycles of the cactus graph suffices (even though the size of the basis is not logarithmic in the ground set).
+To find an ordering of the edges of the spanning tree, we show that a greedy ordering on the cycles of the cactus graph suffices (even though the size of the basis may not be logarithmic in size with respect to the ground set).

-\begin{restatable}{thm}{CacMLOPTHM} Given a simple cactus graph $G= (V,E)$, there is a polynomial time algorithm that solves graphic matroid MLOP on $G$. \end{restatable}
+\begin{restatable}{theorem}{CacMLOPTHM} Given a simple cactus graph $G$, there is a polynomial time algorithm that solves graphic matroid MLOP on $G$. \end{restatable}

-\paragraph{4.
-Improved Approximation for Monotone Submodular MLOP:} We next consider the polytime approximability of monotone submodular MLOP. \citet{ITT12} provided a $2-\frac{2}{|E|+1}$ approximation algorithm for monotone submodular MLOP, but it was not known if a tighter approximation was possible.
-They minimized the Lov{\'a}sz extension of MLOP objective over the permutahedron over $E$.
-Their algorithm solves the convex problem and derives the desired integral solution by a deterministic rounding process.
-We develop a new algorithm, presented in Section~\ref{sec:monotone}, with a tighter approximation bound.
+Furthermore, in Section \ref{subsec:MLVC_poly}, we show how if a graph is regular, then the optimal objective values for MLA, MSVC, and MLVC are all related by linear shifts \track{in the objective parameterized by the number and degree of the vertices}.
+As many instances of regular graphs have polynomial time algorithms (e.g. see \cite{diaz2002survey,petit2013addenda,bezrukov1999edge,lai1999survey}) this leads to many new polynomial time algorithms for MSVC and MLVC for many instances of regular graphs.